Games that help.

 Intrinsic Over Extrinsic

 Points and badges fade.
-We design for the deeper motivations - mastery, purpose, autonomy - that create lasting change and genuine satisfaction.
+I design for the deeper motivations - mastery, purpose, autonomy - that create lasting change and genuine satisfaction.

 📊